joaquinsalas/poverty/README.md

-# Fine-Scale Poverty Mapping from Satellite Imagery: A Comparative Study of Classical, CNN, Transformer, and Foundation Models
+# A Two-Stage Approach to Improve Poverty Mapping Spatial Resolution

 # Overview